pantheon-systems/pantheon-content-cloud-sdk/nextjs-starter/README.md

 ## Getting Started

-To get started with the Next Pantheon Content Cloud Starter, use our `create-pantheon-decoupled-kit`, or the "CLI".
+(THESE LINKS AREN'T UPDATED TO 'PCC' CLI DOCUMENTATION) To get started with the Next Pantheon Content Cloud Starter, use our `pcc` (command-line interface tool we have created).
 Full documentation for this npm package based on [npm init](https://docs.npmjs.com/cli/v8/commands/npm-init) can be found [here](https://decoupledkit.pantheon.io/docs/frontend-starters/using-the-cli) on